Canon T6i vs Panasonic G7

 |16.||Panasonic G5||Y||stereo / mono||-||-||mini||2.0||-||-||-|

-Both the T6i and the G7 have been discontinued, but can regularly be found used on eBay.
+Both the T6i and the G7 have been discontinued, but can regularly be found used on ebay.
 The T6i was replaced by the Canon T7i, while the G7 was followed by the Panasonic G85.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the T6i and G7 can be found, respectively, in the Canon T6i Manual (free pdf) or the online Panasonic G7 Manual.

 So what conclusions can be drawn?
 Is the Canon T6i better than the Panasonic G7 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.